ZeldaFan0225/ChatGPT-Stateless-Discord/README.md

 You might also want to set up a reverse proxy like nginx to get the requests to this app.

+# 7. Finishing up the setup

+The last step you need to do is take the IP or url (if you chose to use a domain with this) of your server and add it to your Discord app in the "General Information" tab under "Interactions Endpoint Url"

 ## Contributions

 I am currently not looking for any contributions but you are welcome to fork this repository.